This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 WHAT YOU NEED TO KNOW:

 Before your mature milk comes in, your body makes a small amount of breast milk called colostrum.
 Colostrum is a special type of milk that is rich in nutrients and antibodies (proteins that protect your baby's immune system).
 Your mature milk will come in about 2 to 5 days after your baby is born.
-Your breasts can produce enough milk for your baby if he is latched on well, and you feed him regularly and often.
+Your breasts can produce enough milk for your baby if he or she is latched on well, and you feed him or her regularly and often.
 Some things can affect your milk supply.
 You can increase your milk supply again if it decreases.